dpjanes/iotdb-aws-toolkit/policies/README.md

 * **root**: use these policies sparingly, as they make your system wide open
 * **topic-open**: use these policies if you're working with a fairly small implementation, and you want all things to be able to do everything
-* **topic-restricted**: use these policies if you want to restrict Things from accessing things outside their "group" (see Topics below)
+* **topic-group**: use these policies if you want to restrict Things from accessing things outside their "group" (see Topics below)
-* **topic-individual**: use these policies if you want to restrict Things to accessing only their own stuff
+* **topic-thing**: use these policies if you want to restrict Things to accessing only their own stuff

 In general I'm working with the principal that you should nail down stuff as much as possible.
 If you're creating a sensor that only can post thing and never can receive messages,